elix/rfcs/proposals/0000-build-distribution.md

 # Summary

+This RFC describes the proposed model for distributing Elix web components as a single package of multiple components.
+This differs from the currently common approach, as exemplified by Polymer elements and other element collections, of distributing multiple packages of individual components.

-This RFC describes the proposed model for distributing Elix web components based on a monorepo repository structure.
-The document illustrates the key aspects of the monorepo file folder hierarchy, pertinent package.json files, how Elix is registered with npm, what an installed Elix distribution file folder tree looks like in an installed client's node_module folder, and how Elix elements are referenced in client web applications.
+The document illustrates the key aspects of the Elix repository (a monorepo) file folder hierarchy, pertinent package.json files, how Elix is registered with npm, what an installed Elix distribution file folder tree looks like in an installed client's node_module folder, and how Elix elements are referenced in client web applications.

 # Motivation

 Elix is a library of web components based on a shared code base of mixin classes.
 The Elix project suggests that a common heritage of web components - sharing UI/UX standards, look and feel, and Gold Standard quality levels - will become a broader dependency for web application clients than individually selected components chosen from a wide range of providers.
 Elix is in part a statement about web component ecosystems, emphasizing the _collection_ of components over the cherry-picking selection of individual components.

+A prototype precursor to the Elix library contains several components built on a large set of mixins.
+When we examine the library's prototype carousel and list box components, we find that each is roughly 94% mixin code.
+We also find that about 50% of the code of these two components are the exact same mixins.
+Another 44% of the code are mixins used by one of those two components, but not the other.
+The conclusion is that factoring components into separate packages doesn't save as much space as you might anticipate.

+The world of ES modules will shift web development away from pre-built packages and towards smarter build tools that include just the code a project is actually using.
+Putting all components in a single package may result in a larger install size on the developer's machine, such as the application server, but in exchange, developers have a simpler configuration experience in the application's package.json.

 When you accept the premise of Elix as a library, along with the development efficiencies of organizing a project as a monorepo, then it becomes clear that distribution becomes a matter of installing the full Elix library on an application server, rather than individually installing separate components.
 This is especially true given the mixin-based architecture of Elix, where the bulk of the code is implemented in shared mixins rather than in the individual components themselves.